spacetelescope/jwst/docs/jwst/straylight/reference.rst

 Reference File
 ==============
-The default algorithm  in the MIRI MRS stray-light correction step uses information contained in the  meta data of the input image which maps each pixels to a slice the regions between the slices.
+The default algorithm  in the MIRI MRS stray-light correction step uses information contained in the  meta data of the input image which maps each pixels to a slice or the  region between the slices, also known as the slice gaps.
 This information was previously loaded from a reference file into the meta data by the assign_wcs step.
 There is an option to use a more simplistic algorithm that uses  stray-light mask reference file.